The context engine for AI coding agents.

 Flat pricing.
 No credits.
 No surprises.

-If you spend $20–200/mo on AI coding, vexp pays for itself in the first week.
-65–70% fewer tokens = 2–3x more work before hitting limits.
+Spend $20–200/mo on AI coding?
+Vexp pays for itself in the first week.
+65–70% fewer tokens means 2–3x more work before you hit a limit.

 Starter